Question 1: What will happen if I just do nothing, and wait and see?

 Carl and Peter

-Knowing your own might then be enough to base a decision on: You may decide not to have treatment because the condition doesn't worry you much – or you may decide to have treatment because you want to feel safer and do something about it.
+Knowing your own prognosis might then be enough to base a decision on: You may decide not to have treatment because the condition doesn't worry you much – or you may decide to have treatment because you want to feel safer and do something about it.